Pay just $7.50 for postage

 to get a

 As fall weather creeps in ever more each day, I start craving more comfort foods — for me, that means foods that warm you from the inside and fill you up without being too rich, fattening (!) or too heavy.
 So it was that I invented what fast became a favorite in our house: gluten free sweet potato curry.

 This curry came to be for many reasons, among them the craving for comfort foods I’ve already mentioned, but also because my husband and I experimented with reducing lectins in our diet and have been focusing on super healthy sweet potatoes, coconut, avocado, walnuts, and brassicas like cauliflower, broccoli and brussels sprouts.
 Since I can’t tolerate garlic or much in the way of onions, I’ve had to get pretty creative!

-I thickened this curry by cooking sweet potatoes and then mashing them, adding loads of healthy spices and fresh ginger and turmeric, and creaming it all together in my Blendtec (or a food processor or immersion blender would work too).
+I thickened this curry by cooking sweet potatoes and then mashing them, adding loads of healthy spices and fresh ginger and turmeric, and creaming it all together in my Blendtec* which made easy work of it.
+A high powered food processor or immersion blender should work too.

 I like to serve this curry generously portioned over riced cauliflower in place of rice.
 All in all, not only is this dish a flavor explosion, it’s crazy healthy and lectin-free!
 Also gluten free and vegan, of course, so it’s one you should keep in mind when you find yourself craving healthy comfort food or entertaining others with dietary restrictions.

 Here’s the ricer I use – it’s got variable sizes so you can adjust it for finer or more course “rice.”
 It’s also handy for making gluten free spaetzle!